 - When you perform a transaction using a subscriber service, IN.gov will log the user's login name for billing purposes or for other purposes required by law.
 In addition, as IN.gov grows, it may offer services such as a business or consumer portals or customization features and will likely ask for your e-mail and other information.

 All of these activities are purely voluntary.
 You will always have the option of whether to perform the transaction and provide this information.
-Please understand, however, that in order to open an IN.gov account or perform an online service transaction, you will be required to provide some personal information.
+Please understand, however, that in order to open an IN.gov account, an Access Indiana account or perform an online service transaction, you will be required to provide some personal information.

 If you choose to provide IN.gov or a state agency employee with personal information, the requestor will use that information to respond to your message.
 IN.gov and state government employees treat e-mails the same way they treat letters.